emmajanedrews/base-template/_posts/2017-12-05-were-making-our-service-even-better-in-2018.md

 ---

 {% include youtube.html %}<br>We have some very exciting news to share with you today.
-Without further ado, let’s get to it.
 We want you all to be the first to know that Robbins Real Estate Group is now officially a part of Coldwell Banker Residential Real Estate Brokerage.

 {% include pullquote.html %}